gwilherm/discord-botyrdeath/README.md

 Create a text channel and a voice channel (you can keep the default 'general' channels).

-With right-click, copy the channels id and paste it into the `botyrdeath.sh` script.
+By right-click, copy the channels id and paste it into the `botyrdeath.sh` script.

 ## Instal dependencies